 Character of the Message

 Fallen nature is such that human beings can seek to justify themselves before God by any means.
 Christian ministers know that faithful attendance on Sunday morning, while essential to Christian spiritual maturity, does not guarantee the eternal destiny of a person’s soul.
 A person can spend their whole life in a pew and still not have saving faith.
-Yet, how often do preachers neglect regular preaching of the Gospel to their own congregation?
-In this lecture from “Preaching and Preachers,” Dr. Martyn Lloyd-Jones explores this dynamic of evangelistic preaching by ministers.
+Yet, how often do preachers neglect regular preaching of the gospel to their own congregation?
+In this sermon titled “Character of the Message” from “Preaching and Preachers” lecture series, Dr. Martyn Lloyd-Jones explores this dynamic of evangelistic preaching by ministers.
 It is true that even Christians can benefit from this kind of preaching.
 Nothing deters self-satisfied Pharisees more than feeling the weight of their sin and hearing about God’s saving grace through Christ.
 Dr. Lloyd-Jones encourages pastors to be honest with their assessment of the congregation.
 While the pew should not dictate the pulpit, Dr. Lloyd-Jones insists that it is the duty of all Christian ministers to be truthful about the spiritual condition of the congregation.
 Listen as he challenges ministers to know their flock and to care for them where they are.

 About Dr. Martyn Lloyd-Jones